-I get concerned about some of the Keto diet plans I see.
-They seem to focus so much on dairy products and meat and seem to take a lot of extra planning and ingredients to implement.
-And if you’re not getting good grass-fed meat or organic dairy, you might be doing more to harm your health than if you ate a regular diet.
+Also, I get concerned about some of the Keto diet plans I see.
+They focus so much on dairy products and meat and seem to take a lot of extra planning and ingredients to implement.
+And you could be doing more harm to your health if you’re not getting good grass-fed meat or organic dairy.

 What the Medical Community Says About Meatless Meals: